Adaptive Skiing: General Overview

 Adaptive skiing uses special adapted equipment to allow people with a wide range of disabilities to take to the snow and experience the freedom of snow sports in the least restrictive manner possible.
 Winter sports such as adaptive snow skiing, snowboarding, and a variety of sit-ski options are now available to many people with disabilities.

-Adaptive skiing is a caring, therapeutic experience between individuals with disabilities who enjoy adventure.
-Adaptive skiing is one of many sports enjoyed by people with disabilities.
+Much attention has been focused on adaptive skiing recently.
+This is mainly due to exposure relating to the Wounded Warrior Project which, through a partnership between Disabled Sports USA, provides year round sports programs.
+Adaptive skiing is a caring, therapeutic experience between individuals with disabilities who enjoy adventure, and is one of many sports enjoyed by people with disabilities.

 Equipment that people with disabilities use may be different, but individuals with spinal cord injuries, brain injuries, cerebral palsy, multiple sclerosis, visual and hearing impairments, post polio syndrome, and a wide variety of other disabilities go to the slopes to enjoy adaptive skiing each year.

-Through a combination of specialized equipment and training, people who might otherwise be left behind when friends and family take to the slopes can now join in the fun by using special rail-like devices, ski-bottomed crutches and tethers to take part in what is known as adaptive skiing.
+Through a combination of specialized equipment and training, people who might otherwise be left behind when friends and family take to the slopes can now join in the fun by using special rail-like devices, ski-bottomed crutches and tethers.

 In adaptive skiing, there are six different disciplines: